Healthy Recipes Blog

 1. The best way to vary this recipe is to use different toppings.
 I like to use Everything but the Bagel seasoning, but I also enjoy sesame seeds, poppy seeds, red pepper flakes, and coarse salt flakes.
 If you plan on topping these crackers with coarse salt, it's best not to add salt to the dough, or they'll be too salty.

-2. Another tasty variation is to add a tablespoon of melted butter to the dough (and then you'll need just 1 tablespoon of water).
+2. Add a tablespoon of melted butter to the dough (and then you'll need just 1 tablespoon of water).
 It makes the crackers richer.

-3. Sometimes, I add ¼ cup of grated parmesan to the dough.
-If you go this route, you will need to add an extra tablespoon of water to get a good consistency.
+3. Sometimes, I add ¼ cup of grated Parmesan to the dough.
+If you go this route, add an extra tablespoon of water to the dough.

 Instructions

-You start by mixing the almond flour, salt, and egg in a bowl.
+Mix the almond flour, salt, and egg.
 Start with a spatula, then work the dough with your hands.
-You'll likely need to add 1-2 tablespoons of water to get a dough consistency.
+You'll need to add 1-2 tablespoons of water to get a dough consistency.

 Kneading the dough.